rigelstpierre/canvas-go-frontend/README.md

-canvas-go-frontend
+Canvas Go Front End Design
 ==================

-Front End for Canvas Go
+Put any notes regarding the front end in here